loopier/animatron/README.md

 This works with symlinks as well (shortcuts), so you don't need to have the actual folders in that path.

-If you want to use images that are in other directories, you'll can change the assets path:
+If you want to use images that are in other directories, you can change the assets path with:

 ``` animatron
 /assets/path path/to/your/custom/directory
 ```

-We stronglyl recommend using your own animations, but if you need something to start you can find some in [this link](https://my.hidrive.com/share/jzod7tz1uq).
+We strongly recommend using your own animations, but you can find some of ours in [this link](https://my.hidrive.com/share/jzod7tz1uq).

 # Versions